mickfuzz/phd4/_posts/thesis_chapters/2022-9-7-Results-Maps.md

 Maps in the 3M model is a way of representing the more personal dimension of learning.

+The results of this chapter are drawn from journal entries and from the reflection on resources design which happens over several iterations of the game making design.
+These include resources created after, and partly in response to, the interactions documented in the previous chapter.

-This is in some ways the weaker part of the thesis in that it emerged not from the actions of the participants but was driven by wider concerns which priortise this more individual account of learning.
+The resource creation was driven by wider concerns which prioritise this more individual account of learning.
+Elements have been introduced to make this process potentially adaptable to classroom.
+This has influenced use based on curriculum.

 Not in any particular order.